LPhilly/Indoor-Temperature-Monitor/README.md

 # Indoor-Temperature-Monitor
-The Major Project for my first year, first semester MATLAB programming class.
+The Major Project for my first year, first semester MATLAB programming class (A+).
 A Seed Studio Grove Board and a LM35DZ Temperature Sensor were used to collect data.